-How to File an Incident Crime Report (ICR) or a Traffic Accident Report with LVMPD
+How to File an Incident Crime Report (ICR) or a Traffic Collision with LVMPD

 NOTE: We can only take reports that occurred in our, Las Vegas, jurisdiction.
 We do not take reports that occur in Henderson, North Las Vegas, Boulder City, or accidents that occur on the freeway.
 The freeway is Nevada Highway Patrol jurisdiction.
 Internet crimes are filed with the IC3 (www.IC3.gov).